 - how to use empathy, reflection, and interpersonal skills to build relationships with clients in a variety of settings

 - how to assess individuals, families, groups, organizations, and communities

 - how to critically evaluate and apply the theories of human behavior and the social environment

 - the knowledge and skills to intervene to alleviate problems

 - the skills to evaluate how policies might affect social problems and the knowledge to change policies or create new ones to address problems

-The mission of the Department of Social Work at Ball State University is two-fold:
+The mission of the Bachelor of Social Work Program at Ball State University is two-fold:

 - Our mission is to prepare competent and compassionate generalist practitioners who think critically, are committed to ethical social work practice, and meeting the needs of a changing world.